Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/new_project.md

 # 1. Creating a Vitis HLS Project

-The Vitis HLS tool lets you specify C/C++ code for synthesis into Vitis core development kit kernels (`.xo`) or RTL IP for implementation in the PL region of Xilinx devices.
+The Vitis HLS tool lets you specify C/C++ code for synthesis into Vitis core development kit kernels (`.xo`) or RTL IP for implementation in the PL region of AMD devices.
 The first step in creating a new project is identifying the C/C++ source code for synthesis.

 In this tutorial, you are working with a simple discrete cosine transform (DCT) algorithm that processes an input matrix of values, applies fixed coefficients, and returns a matrix of modified values.
 In the `reference_files/src` folder, the `dct.cpp` contains the top-level DCT function.